Norecopa's Annual Meetings

 Much of Norecopa's information about the annual meetings, including the minutes, is only available on the Norwegian version of this page.

 Norecopa was founded on 10 October 2007 and has arranged annual meetings since June 2008, with many English-speaking guest speakers.
-Their presentations are available below, together with presentations from Norecopa's 10th Anniversary celebrations:
+Their presentations are available below as pdf files, together with presentations from Norecopa's 10th Anniversary celebrations:

 Hvordan sikrer vi oss gode søknader om fiskeforsøk?
 (How do we ensure good applications for experiments on fish?)
 (More information in Norwegian).

 (Gunvor Knudsen, Norwegian Food Safety Authority)